Today is a good day to share a healthy brown scones recipe ^_^

 Directions:

-- Measure your warm water and then using your hands, combine the wet and dry ingredients together.
+- Measure your luke warm water and then using your hands, combine the wet and dry ingredients together in a rubbing in method until well combined.
 Gradually add the water while slowly kneading until it forms into a soft and firm dough.

-- Knead the dough for about 5 to 8 minutes, then proof until double in size.
-You can make your own make-shift proofer or if not possible, cover your dough with a damp towel and place in a warm area.
-Make sure to apply a bit of cooking oil on top of the dough to avoid the dough drying.
+- Knead the dough for about 3 minutes, then proof until double in size.
+You can make your own make-shift proofer or if not possible, cover your dough with a damp towel or cling film and place in a warm area.

 - When your dough is doubled in size; punch down the dough and then on a lightly floured surface, start kneading the dough.
 Knead for about 5 to 10 minutes, until your dough is soft and firm.
 Add your sultanas by kneading them into your dough for about a minute.